James O'Brien (filmmaker)

-James O'Brien is an American independent film director, screenwriter and producer.
+James O'Brien is an American independent film director, producer, screenwriter and author.

 Early life and education

 Raised in Harrington Park, New Jersey, O’Brien attended Bergen Catholic High School, and was a captain of the cross country and track teams.
 He is a graduate of Providence College, and competed in his early collegiate years for Ray Treacy's Providence Friars.

 Midway through college, O'Brien shifted gears from athletics to English and Drama, directing a number of university-screened short films and documentaries and acting in the Blackfriars Theatre productions.

-After backpacking around Europe, and inspired by the DIY cinema of Jim Jarmusch, Spike Lee and Richard Linklater, O’Brien moved to Los Angeles, to make independent films.
+After backpacking Europe, and inspired by the DIY cinema of Jim Jarmusch, Spike Lee and Richard Linklater, O’Brien moved to Los Angeles, to make independent films.

 Early career

 The first film he made after moving to LA was Bastard, a B&W short about a schizophrenic hit man.
 It was selected by the American Cinematheque to open for Werner Herzog’s Nosferatu the Vampyre at a 1993 Directors Guild of America retrospective.